thenickdude/snap-to-s3/Readme.md

 ## Resource usage

-lz4 consumes the largest portion of the CPU time.
+The compression consumes the largest portion of the CPU time.
 If you're on a t2-series instance, you'll probably want to use the least amount of compression (`--compression-level 1`), which is the default.
 Faster instances can afford to use up to level 9.
+If you're using compression levels beyond about 1 or 2 with lz4, consider switching to zstd compression using `--compression zstd` instead, as it gives much better compression ratios at the same speed at these levels.

+As an example, using zstd at compression level 9, on a c5.large, the 2 vCPUs are completely maxed out with 9 parallel upload processes (i.e. 4.5 processes per vCPU).
+This measurement should scale to the other instances in the c5 family.

 Node will consume the most memory.
 Of that memory, the S3 upload process will use at least `part_size * num_upload_streams` bytes to buffer the upload.